StrataFoundation/strata/packages/docs/blog/2022-04-25-solana-composability/index.md

 Let's say you want to mint an NFT such that the price increases for every NFT purchased.
 The De-Facto way to mint a collection on Solana is the [CandyMachine](https://docs.metaplex.com/candy-machine-v2/introduction).

-The problem: The CandyMachine takes a fixed price in either Sol or any spl token.
+The problem: The CandyMachine takes a fixed price in either SOL or any SPL token.

 On Ethereum, you may extend the interface of the CandyMachine contract and add your pricing logic.
 On Solana, you could do similar -- fork the candymachine and upload your own program.
 We're devs, and code duplication is bad!
 Instead, we can string two programs together!